MindscapeHQ/raygun4net/Mindscape.Raygun4Net.AspNetCore/readme.txt

 ================================================================

 The AddRaygun method has an overload that takes a RaygunMiddlewareSettings object.
-These settings control the middleware (RaygunSettings are the common settings we use across all of our providers).
+These settings control the middleware (not to be confused with RaygunSettings which are the common settings we use across all of our .NET providers).
 Currently there's just one property on it, ClientProvider.
 This gives you a hook into the loading of RaygunSettings and the construction of the RaygunAspNetCoreClient used to send errors.

 For example, say you want to set user details on your error reports.
-You’d create a custom client provider like this:
+You'd create a custom client provider like this:

 public class ExampleRaygunAspNetCoreClientProvider : DefaultRaygunAspNetCoreClientProvider {